 Average count of Processes / User Groups / Data Objects / IT Components linked to an Application

-All of these indicators aggregate the average counts of linked Fact Sheets of the specific type per Application.
+All of these KPIs aggregate the average counts of linked Fact Sheets of the specific type per Application.
 Just like before: A very low value hints at missing data, a very high one hints at high complexity.

 This panel allows you to track whether the necessary information is in place to perform your use case on this dashboard.

 Overall Completion of Applications

 Depending on your definition of the completion score on Fact Sheets (and their sections, subsection, and fields), we will aggregate the completion score and show it in this panel.